SAN FRANCISCO — The line for a quick demo of HoloLens snaked through Moscone Center during Microsoft's Build 2016 developers conference Wednesday.

 Did anyone notice the little white whatever-it-was that appeared on Ted's lip in last night's debate?
 It was kind of hard to miss.

-I did a youtube search for "ted cruz debate something on his lip" and immediately got a couple of hits, so it was pretty noticeable.
+youtube search for "ted cruz debate something on his lip" and

 Update: More detailed notations on this debate by many others here.
 I was just musing over what I witnessed first thing the next morning, obviously I was not alone.
 Plus, I missed the first half of the debate and missed the exchange whereby Trump and Rubio questioned the size of each other's manhood.